Phala-Network/phala-wiki-next/content/en-us/docs/phala-network/fat-contract.md

     parent: "phala-network"
 ---

-# A Call for the Next Generation Smart Contract
+# The Next Generation Smart Contract

 What's your expectation of smart contracts?